teja788/Interview_Preparation_Notes/Data_Engineering/git_notes.md

 ##### delete a branch in remote repository
 * git push origin --delete <branch_name>
+* git branch -d <local-branch> - delete a local branch for which merge is over
+* git branch -D <local-branch> - delete a local branch for which merge or commit may not be over

 ##### Workflow summary
 * Create a branch in local for our task --> checkout created branch --> make changes --> commit & push to remote --> run unit tests if present --> checkout master --> merge earlier branch --> commit & push to remote master --> delete branch in remote